Saccor/webb23-cms-boilerplate/README.md

 1. Create a Storyblok space and get your API tokens
 2. Add your API tokens to the `.env` file
 3. Start creating content using the predefined components
-4. Create a Config content entry with navbar and footer components
+4. Create a Config content entry with navbar component

 ## Development Workflow